lelmashat/portfolio/README.md

-To see more information about each project, navigate to portfolio website!
+To see more information about each project, navigate to the README files in each project folder.